aqaPayam/NakhBot/docs/domain/04-relationships.md

 ### User and UserAppeal

-* User can have limited UserAppeals.
+* Banned User can have UserAppeals.
 * UserAppeal belongs to one User.

-Rule:

-* Banned user can send one limited appeal/support message.
+* UserAppeal belongs to one ban AccountStateHistory record through `ban_state_history_id`.

+Rules:

+* UserAppeal is the canonical banned-user appeal mechanism.
+* Banned users cannot create SupportThread or SupportMessage records.
+* One UserAppeal is allowed per ban event.
+* A user cannot create more than one UserAppeal for the same `ban_state_history_id`.

 ### AdminUser and UserAppeal